timker/docs/docs/_documentation/OpenAPI.md

 that isn't possible when tunneling through an API specification.

-The use of intelligent generic Service Clients will always be able to provide a richer more productive development experience that can enable higher-level functionality like being able to easily leverage value-added features like [Structured Error Handling](/error-handling), [Smart HTTP Caching](/cache-aware-clients), [Auto Batching](/auto-batched-requests), [Encrypted Messaging](/encrypted-messaging#encrypted-service-client), [AutoQuery Streaming](/autoquery-rdbms#service-clients-support),
+The use of intelligent generic Service Clients will always be able to provide a richer more productive development experience that can enable higher-level, value-added functionality like [Structured Error Handling](/error-handling), [Smart HTTP Caching](/cache-aware-clients), [Auto Batching](/auto-batched-requests), [Encrypted Messaging](/encrypted-messaging#encrypted-service-client), [AutoQuery Streaming](/autoquery-rdbms#service-clients-support),